marcglasberg/async_redux/README.md

 Also, the `persistDifference` method won't be called while the previous save is not finished, even if the throttle period is done.
-In this case, if a new state becomes available, the method will be called as soon as the current save finishes.
+In this case, if a new state becomes available the method will be called as soon as the current save finishes.

 Note you can also override the `throttle` getter to define a different throttle period.
 In special, if you define it as `null` there will be no throttle,